inspec/inspec-habitat/README.md

     "habitat": {
       "dev-hab": {
         "api_url": "http://dev-hab.my-corp.io",
-        "cli_ssh_host": "dev-hab.my-corp.io"
+        "cli_ssh_host": "dev-hab.my-corp.io",
+        "cli_ssh_user": "someuser",
+        "cli_ssh_key_files": "~/.ssh/KEYNAME"
       }
     }
   }
 }
 ```

-You can then execute the profile 'someprofile' using the command line:
+We'll dig into those options more [below](#connection-options-for-inspec-habitat).
+With that file established, you can then execute the profile 'someprofile' using the command line:

 ```
 you@yourhost $ inspec exec someprofile -t habitat://dev-hab
 ```

 Notice that `dev-hab` is just the label for the set of configuration options.
+Within the target `habitat://dev-hab`, the schema `habitat://` is required to select the train-habitat driver, and then the `dev-hab` label selects the matching set of options from the configuration file.
 You may have as many sets of configuration options as you like.

+#### Connection Options for inspec-habitat

+Here are the most commonly used options for inspec-habitat.

+This group deals with configuring access to the API server.

+ * `api_url` - URL to the supervisor API.
+If no port is specified, 9631 is assumed.
+If api_url is omitted, it is assumed the API is not available.
+ * `api_auth_token` - Bearer token for the supervisor API.
+If you configured your supervisor to expect a token, place it here.

+This group deals with configuring access to a host via SSH that has a hab binary that is local to the machine running the supervisor.

+ * `cli_ssh_host` - IP or hostname of the machine to connect to.
+If omitted, it is assumed that the CLI interface is not available.
+ * `cli_ssh_user` - Username to connect as.
+If omitted will use the OS user that the `inspec` process is running as.
+ * `cli_ssh_key_files` - Array or single string.
+Paths or path to key files to use when authenticating via SSH.

-Properly speaking, these options are being fed to the support library, `train-habitat`.
-It supports many additional options, including authentication tokens for the API server and SSH options.
+Technically speaking, these options are being fed to the support library, `train-habitat`.
+It supports many additional options, especially for more obscure SSH options.
 Please see [Using train-habitat from Ruby](https://github.com/inspec/train-habitat#using-train-habitat-from-ruby) for further details.

 ## Use the Resources